7 Things You MUST Know Before Starting Your Home Renovation

-Obvious as it seems, it is important to hold off on some decisions until you spend time in the space you're renovating.
-For us, this applied to paint colors, carpet and light fixtures.
-We wanted to replace dated upstairs carpet.
-The choices were overwhelming.
+As obvious as it might seem, it is important to hold off on some decisions like paint colors, carpet, and light fixtures until you spend time in the space you're renovating.
+For example, if you want to replace dated carpet, the choices can be overwhelming.
 Dense or loose fibers?
 Striated or no pattern?
 What exact shade of gray?
-Our answers depended on other aspects of the renovation, like paint colors.
-Our palette was selected before the renovation started, then changed as we spent time in the house.
-That led to changing the carpet choice -- four times!
-We needed to see paint colors on the walls before making a carpet decision.
-Freshly painted walls and new carpet revealed that some light fixtures we thought would work didn't.
-If we spent more time in the space up front considering how everything would work together, we could have saved ourselves several back-to-the-drawing-board moments.
+The answers depend on the other aspects of the renovation, like choosing paint colors.
+Paint palettes selected before the renovation started need to be seen on walls and could change as you spend time in the house.
+Freshly painted walls and new carpet can reveal that some light fixtures just don't illuminate the space as you thought it would.
+If you spend a little more time upfront considering how everything works together in the room you're remodeling, you can save yourself several back-to-the-drawing-board moments.

-It will take longer than expected, so be prepared and make accommodations to avoid frustration.
-When we decided to remove the whirlpool tub and outdated double vanity from our bathroom, we thought the replacement would be quick.
-Removal of the old fixtures took three hours, but locating a new vanity we loved took two weeks.
-It was another two weeks before it arrived.
-Our expected week of using the hall bath turned into six.
-Had we been more realistic about the process and time line, we would have selected a vanity before having the old one removed.
+Your renovation will take longer than expected, so be prepared and make accommodations to avoid frustration.
+For example, you might think that replacing a whirlpool tub and outdated double vanity in a bathroom will be quick.
+Removal of the old fixtures can take a few hours, but locating a new tub and vanity you love can take several weeks.
+It can be another two weeks before they're delivered.
+An expectation of using your new hall bath within a week can turn into a six-week waiting period.
+Be realistic about the renovation process and timeline and select your new updates before having the existing materials removed.

-We did this and it paid off!
-We had the hot water heater removed from an upstairs closet and a new one installed in our garage.
-Plumber No. 1 would charge $6,000 and would reroute hot water lines, cutting into our living room tray ceiling to do so.
+It pays to interview multiple contractors and compare bids.
+Suppose you want your hot water heater removed from an upstairs closet and a new one installed in the garage.
+The first plumber you ask says he plans to charge $6,000 and would reroute hot water lines. cutting into your living room tray ceiling to do so.
 The second plumber said it was too much work.
-Plumber No. 3, the one we hired, did the job in a day and charged $3,285 with no water line rerouting needed.
-It pays to do your homework and talk to several "experts" before making a final decision.
+Plumber three plans to finish the job in a day and charge $3,285 with no water line rerouting needed.
+Without interviewing multiple contractors, you run the risk of paying too much and not getting what you want.
+It pays to do your homework and talk to several experts before making a final decision.